Data Storage & Organization

 Backup & Recovery

-- Configure your own backup schedule
+- Configure your own backup schedule for self-hosted deployments

 - Store backups securely off-site